AreebHQ/AngularFrontEnd-Dealership/README.md

 <div class="info"> <font color="#303030">
 <h2> <b>Introduction</b> </h2>

-•	A Full Stack project built from scratch, from Database Design and Data Modeling to User responsive webpages, for a Car Dealership.
+•	Angular Frontend for a Full Stack project built from scratch, from Database Design and Data Modeling to User responsive webpages, for a Car Dealership.
-•	Using Spring boot, REST API design, JPA to query data from SQL cloud database through AJAX calls, Bootstrap and JavaScript to display web content.
+•	Using Spring boot, REST API design, JPA to query data from SQL database.

   <b>In Progress....!!</b>
 <br> <br>